emmanueldevfr/handler-ts/README.md

 ### The usage is pretty simple, but there is cuple of things we want to clarify :

+### 1. You have to learn TypeScript before using this command handler !

+### 2. You need to mention us in your code, following the MIT License

+### 3. If you need to contact me, send me a message in Discord, ` Enigma#3572`, or a mail `enigmatimson@gmail.com`

 <hr/>

 _For more examples, a future documentation is going to be written_